Nanny fees refer to a wide range of expenses that are related to paying your nanny, but the most common one is your nanny’s hourly rate.

 This increase generally accounts for the extra children they need to care for, as well as the complications that come with having two employers.

-Additionally, there is an annual bonus you may decide to give at the holidays.
+Additionally, there is an annual bonus you may decide to give during the holidays.
 This is typically 1-2 weeks of their usual paycheck.
 You can learn more about tipping your nanny and holiday bonuses.

-When using a nanny payroll service, there are usually fees attached there.
+When using a nanny payroll service, there are usually additional fees.
 Some payroll services charge upwards of a few thousand dollars a year.
 Our payroll service specializes in nanny shares offers the luxury of full-service nanny payroll, without the cost.